scssyworks/silkrouter/README.md

 # How to use Silk Router?

 Silkrouter follows a familiar concept.
-If you have worked with custom events, it should get started with ``silkrouter`` in no time.
+If you have worked with custom events, you should get started with ``silkrouter`` in no time.

 ## Import dependencies